 “I say this because many deceivers, who do not acknowledge Jesus Christ as coming in the flesh, have gone out into the world.
 Any such person is the deceiver and the antichrist.”
 (2 John 1:7, NIV)

-Judging by the quote — and it always feels we are being weightily judged by the words in these scriptures — we are “anti-CHRIST.”
+Judging by these quotes — and it always feels we are being weightily judged by the words in these scriptures — we are heretics and “anti-CHRIST.”

 “Many and many a time the warning about the “false Christs” and prophets who shall lead people astray has been interpreted by charitable Christians, the worshippers of the dead-letter of their scripture, as applying to mystics generally, and Theosophists most especially.”
 (Helena P. Blavatsky, Esoteric Character of the Gospels)

 “Nevertheless, it seems very evident that the words in Matthew’s Gospel and others can hardly apply to Theosophists.
 For these were never found saying that Christ is “Here” or “There,” in wilderness or city, and least of all in the “inner chamber” behind the altar of any modern church.
 Whether Heathen or Christian by birth, they refuse to materialize and thus degrade that which is the purest and grandest ideal — the symbol of symbols — namely, the immortal Divine Spirit in man, whether it be called Horus, Krishna, Buddha, or Christ.
 None of them has ever yet said: “I am the Christ”; for those born in the West feel themselves, so far, only Chrestians, however much they may strive to become Christians in Spirit.
 It is to those, who in their great conceit and pride refuse to win the right of such appellation by first leading the life of Chrestos; to those who haughtily proclaim themselves Christians (the glorified, the anointed) by sole virtue of baptism (…)” (ibid.)